 Located a further 15km/ 9mi from Briançon is the village of Monetier les Bains.
 Well renowned for centuries due to its thermal hot springs, it has been used as a thermal spa since the Roman times.
 The Tour de France has passed through the village eight times due to its close proximity to the Col du Lautaret.
 Monetier Les Bains also borders the Ecrins National Park which offers up a host of non cycling related activities as well.
 The village has a number of cycling specific accommodation providers as well as boutique craft and artisan stores.
 For further information about Monetier Les Bains, click here.

-Whether you want to spend some time off the bikes or have family members that are not keen cyclists there are plenty of things to do around this area.
+Whilst cycling in Briançon may have bought you to this part of the Serre Chevalie region, we understand you will also want to spend some time off the bikes too.
 Whether it is hiking, water sports, paragliding or perhaps a more relaxing spa treatment, there is sure to be something for everyone.
 Check out some of our suggestions below.

 One of ten national parks in France, the Ecrins National Park is a nature lovers paradise.
 Here you will find hundreds of kilometres of hiking trails in an area covering almost 92000 hectares.
 Indeed, the national park boasts over 150 mountain peaks over 3000m high!
 If you are staying in the area we would certainly recommend a rest day off the bike to explore more the National Park.
 Here you can discover glaciers, alpine lakes as well as spot local wildlife such as Chamois, Ibex and Marmottes which call this area home.